andywalton7/sdk-test/source/includes/_get_pickup_options.md

  However, there are lots of other properties you can send when getting delivery options, including:

-* Your own consignment reference
+* Your own consignment reference.
-* The consignment's source
+* The consignment's source.
-* Shipping and delivery dates
+* Shipping and delivery dates.
-* Customs documentation
+* Customs documentation.
-* The consignment's direction of travel
+* The consignment's direction of travel.
-* Metadata and tags.
+* Metadata.
+PRO metadata enables you to record additional data about a consignment in custom fields.
+For more information on using metadata in PRO, see the **[Metadata](#metadata)** section.
+* Tags.
+Allocation tags enable you to filter the list carrier services that a particular consignment could be allocated to.
+For more information on allocation tags, see the **[Tags](#tags)** section.

 Providing extra information can help you to improve the relevance of the options returned.